Retraining Fellowship Program

 - Full-time employees over part-time employees.

-- Employees pursuing a course of study in a SUNY institution over employees pursuing a course of study at other institutions.
+- Employees pursuing a course of study at a SUNY institution over employees pursuing a course of study at other accredited institutions.
 Employees attending an accredited institution other than SUNY may be approved only when sufficient written justification is provided.

 - Employees with attainable and feasible retraining goals.

-- For employees whose retraining would accommodate shifting program needs preference is also given to an employee who makes a one-year commitment to the campus upon completion of retraining.
+For employees whose retraining would accommodate shifting program needs, preference is also given to employees who make a one-year commitment to the campus upon completion of their retraining.

 - Read the Application Instructions.

-- Fill out and print the Application and attach supporting documents listed below
+- Fill out, print and sign the Application and attach supporting documents listed below

 - Have the Application signed by the campus president or designee and the UUP chapter president.